 In partnership with the Government Alliance for Race and Equity (GARE)—a national program—the League of Minnesota Cities has taken the lead in our state in facilitating conversations among member cities and making GARE training available.
 GARE and LMC’s approach focuses on helping local governments build capacity to analyze and address policies, practices, and procedures in a way that improves outcomes for people of color.
 Minnesota is increasingly seen as a leader in this work of engaging cities to pursue racial equity.

 Teams or cohorts from local governments participate in a year-long training program with the goal of developing a race equity action plan to implement in the following year.
 The League and GARE partnered to launch the first cohort of cities in 2016.

 Due to the strong interest, the partnership grew to include a 2017 introductory cohort as well as an advanced cohort for 2016 teams working on implementing their race equity action plans.
-New introductory and implementation cohorts formed for 2018 as well.
+Introductory and implementation cohorts were formed for 2018 as well.